Skip to main content

 Think of how fishermen use bait to catch fish — your personal information is the fish in this scenario, the scammer is the fisherman and the bait is the fraudulent email they send you.
 For example, the email might ask you to click on a link and update your information.

 One example Dionne provided was when a cybercriminal seeks usernames and passwords.
-In this case, an alarming email is sent telling you that one of your accounts was compromised and you must reset your password.
+In this case, an alarming email is sent warning the recipient that an account has been compromised and the password must be reset, she said.

 "The email would include a link to a site to help the person reset their password, but the site is spoofed," said Dionne.
 "Following the link would take them to the fake site that is branded to look like it belongs to the business, and they would be prompted to enter their existing username and password to create a new one.
 For example, if you have a bank account with Bank of America (BOA), the phishing message would have the BOA logo, and the link the site brings you to would look like a BOA log-in page."